livegnik/2way-poc-design/02-architecture/02-runtime-topologies.md

 ### 9.1 Description

-Nodes communicate with untrusted remote peers for domain-scoped synchronization of graph state.
+Nodes communicate with untrusted remote peers for domain-scoped synchronization of graph state as defined in [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).

 ### 9.2 Component placement